Home » Course » Desserts

 Tips and Tricks

-• Use cold butter from the fridge!
+• When making the dough for the pie crust, use cold butter from the fridge!
 Do not melt the butter or leave it out in room temperature before using it.

 • Pie crust dough should stick together after kneading but it should not be sticky to the touch.
 If it has a hard time sticking together add more water a teaspoon at a time.